Are you curious to know what it is like to study Engineering at Oxford?

 My Top Tips For An Oxford Engineering Student

 As you can see a typical Tuesday is very busy and this was fairly average for my first year, I had much busier days, but I had much slower ones too.

-The 8 week terms are short and there’s a lot of opportunities that are too good to miss, so one of the key things I learned in my first year was to stay organised.
+The eight-week terms are short and there is a lot of opportunities that are too good to miss, so one of the key things I learned in my first year was to stay organised.